benycode/logspout-gelf/README.md

 # Graylog GELF Module for Logspout

+It's forked repo to maintain and customize to mine needs.

 This module allows Logspout to send Docker logs in the GELF format to Graylog via UDP.

 ## Build